AndersHackerMand/F1-Info-display/README.md

 # Formula 1 Info tracker
 ![mounted2](F1/pictures/mounted2.jpg)
 ![mounted1](F1/pictures/mounted1.jpg)
-## About this project
-This is a fork of an awesome project by Mazur888
+## This is a fork of an awesome project by Mazur888
 ### Changes made to this version
 - Added time of race start and qualifying date and time
 - Removed the dashboard website for lower power use